TheRenegadeCoder/sample-programs-website/docs/projects/maximum-subarray/python/index.md

 def error_handling(argv: List) -> List[int]:
     str_input = (','.join(i for i in argv[1:])).strip()
     if str_input == "":
-        print('Usage: Please provide a list of at least two integers to sort in the format: "1, 2, 3, 4, 5"') sys.exit(1)
+        print('Usage: Please provide a list of integers in the format: "1, 2, 3, 4, 5"')
+        sys.exit(1)
     nums = [int(num) for num in str_input.split(',')]
     return nums